Cyril de CommarqueConceptual Artist, Sculptor, Painter

-Fluxland is a mirrored polyhedron sculptural form, constructed on a dutch barge.
+Fluxland is a barge transformed into a mirrored polyhedron sculptural form, currently moored at Imperial Wharf.
+Conceived as a moving-sculpture and an interactive sound installation, the space serves as a platform for debates and discourse, as well as an incubator for de Commarque's multi-media practice.
 The vessel took part in the Totally Thames Festival and navigated the Thames, voyaging across the city accompanied by a series of sound performances.
 The mirrored surfaces reflected the images of passing political, economic and artistic landmarks.
 On arrival, a series of conversations were held on board, exploring the relation between progress, politics and utopia.
-It now forms a space for debate and discourse.
 De Commarque's pioneering project invites us to consider and interrogate notions of progress through the intersection of art, philosophy and science.

 - Fluxland (0.22MB, PDF)

 A series of gold-plated aluminium sculptures, outlining borders and questioning their evolutions: the map is the symbol of a nation, this sense of nation is altered when borders are drawn as a result of conflict.
 In this series, overlaid historical paths map the key dates in the history of a nation.